kaeniel/RDS-Migration-task/README.md

    - Reverts the database to its previous state if the migration fails.

 #### **How to Use**
+1. **Configure RDS Connection**:
+   - Update the `variables` section in `azure-pipelines.yml` with your RDS details:
+     ```yaml
+     variables:
+       DB_HOST: 'your-rds-endpoint'  # Replace with actual RDS endpoint
+       DB_NAME: 'your-database'       # Replace with actual database name
+       DB_USER: 'your-username'       # Replace with actual DB user
+       DB_PASS: $(DB_PASSWORD)        # Securely store this as a pipeline secret
+     ```
-1. Store sensitive information (e.g., `DB_PASSWORD`) in Azure DevOps pipeline secrets.
+   - Store sensitive information (e.g., `DB_PASSWORD`) in Azure DevOps pipeline secrets.
-2. Update the `variables` section in `azure-pipelines.yml` with your RDS details.
-3. Push the pipeline file to your repository and configure it in Azure DevOps.
+2. Push the pipeline file to your repository and configure it in Azure DevOps.

 ---